We help you burn a little brighter!

-Our classes are for everyone.
+Our classes are for everyone, really!
 To quote Bishnu Ghosh, “it’s never too late, you’re never too old, you’re never too sick, to start again from scratch.”
 Come to class, and with the guidance of your teacher, simply approach every posture to the best of your ability and you will receive 100% benefit.

 Don’t think you have to be in shape before coming to class — a regular practice will help you quickly gain strength and flexibility.
 You will feel challenged by the yoga during class — everyone does.
 Always do your best and take breaks if you need to by sitting down.
 It’s normal, especially as beginners, to feel dizzy, nauseated or lightheaded.
 These sensations are temporary and will disappear as your body acclimates to working out in the heat.

 During class nobody will judge you.
 The teacher will guide you with compassion and respect.
 There’s no need to be self conscious as everyone is focused on themselves.

-Take your second class within 24 hours.
-This will help you get over initial soreness and acclimate to the heat.
-Join our Hello to YO Challenge and take 10 classes as quickly as possible to experience how good hot yoga and pilates make you feel.
+We recommend that you take your second class within 24 hours.
+Seriously!
+We know you’re busy and life happens but the recommendation comes from years of building a thriving community of happy, healthy people.
+Planning ahead and making sure you enjoy more than just one or two classes, will help you get over initial soreness and acclimate to the heat.
+More importantly, it will provide you the consistency and results that you’ve likely been looking for.
+Join our Hello to YO Challenge and take 10 classes as quickly as possible to experience how good hot yoga and pilates make you feel!